ninocarrillo/pyawgn/README.md

 # noisemaker
-These are tools to manipulate audio files for testing modems.
+These are tools to apply measured signal-to-noise ratio and distortion to audio samples of baseband digital modulation.
+Three tools are provided:
+-awgn.py
+-fade.py
+-multipath.py